.

 Flax seeds help this dough retain moisture and adds bulk to the dough without weighing it down and preventing rising (something too much oat fiber can do).
 I choose Golden Flax Seeds over regular brown flax seeds because they seem to have a milder flavour and give a lighter, nicer appearance to the rolls.

-I avoid this possibility by only buying whole flax seeds.
+I avoid this possibility by buying whole flax seeds.
 They are less delicate when kept intact and can be stored in the pantry.
-Then, simply grind them as you require.
-Always be careful not to let them overheat, and store in the fridge until you need them.
+Before using, I always give them a sniff to double-check they haven’t gone off.
+Then grind them as needed.
+Always be careful not to let them overheat, and store leftovers in the fridge.
 This way, the oil inside stays fresh.

 whole golden flax seeds about to be ground